anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 <br><br>

 ### 1b.
-Create and using an Serverless Spark Interactive session in a notebook - what's involved
+Creating and using an Serverless Spark Interactive session in a notebook - what's involved

 ![ABOUT](../06-images/module-2-summary-02.png)
 <br><br>